kylestanley1313/ffa-p1/data-analysis/README.md

 1. The template analysis file `data-analysis/analyses/ANALYSIS_ID.yml` is prepopulated with the configurations used in the analysis of Stanley et al. (2023).
 Before performing this analysis, make the followin edits to `ANALYSIS_ID.yml`:

     -  Replace `<ANALYSIS_ID>` with a name that uniquely identifies the analysis to be conducted (you must also rename the template analysis file accordingly).
-    -  Replace `<SCRATCH_ROOT>` with a directory in which to store intermediate files.
+    -  Replace `<SCRATCH_ROOT>` with a directory (e.g., `path/to/scratch/ffa-p1`) in which to store intermediate files.
     -  Replace `<FSL_PATH>` with your FSL path.
     -  Replace `<DATASET_DIR>` with the root directory of the AOMIC-PIOP1 dataset.

-4. The batch script `slurm_scripts/analysis.sh` may be used to execute the analysis in Stanley et al. (2023).
+2. The batch script `slurm_scripts/analysis.sh` may be used to execute the analysis in Stanley et al. (2023).
 It runs a sequence of Slurm batch scripts which can also be found in the `slurm-scripts/` directory.
 Before performing the analysis, make the following edits to `analysis.sh`:

     -  Replace `<ACCOUNT>` with the Slurm account that will be charged for resources.
     -  Replace `<EMAIL>` with the email address that will receive notifications.
-    -  Replace `<ROOT_ROOT>` with the working root directory of the `ffa-p1` project.
+    -  Replace `<WORK_ROOT>` with the working root directory of the `ffa-p1` project.
     -  Replace `<SRATCH_ROOT>` with the scratch root directory of the `ffa-p1` project where you will store intermediate files (same as `<SCRATCH_ROOT>` in `ANALYSIS_ID.yml`).